Lufax Holding Ltd. (LU) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 24, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Lufax Holding Ltd. ("Lufax" or the "Company") (NYSE: LU) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 28, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Lufax Holding Ltd. ("Lufax" or the "Company") (NYSE: LU).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LUFAX HOLDING LTD. (LU), CLICK HERE BEFORE MAY 20, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?